snowtrack/snowtrack-docs/docs/snowtrack-for-tutorials.md

 ---
-id: tutorials
+id: snowtrack-for-tutorials
-title: Snowtrack for 2D|3D tutorials
+title: Snowtrack for 2D/3D tutorials
 sidebar_label: Tutorials
 image: /img/social-media/snowproj.jpg
 ---

 ![Tutorials](/img/social-media/snowproj.jpg)

 Snowtrack is a fantastic tool for file and project versioning.
-This chapter is dedicated to designers and artists who create 2D|3D graphic tutorials in order to help them bring their tutorials to the next level.
+This chapter is dedicated to designers and artists who create 2D/3D graphic tutorials in order to help them bring their tutorials to the next level.
 A lot of creators share the final project file of a tutorial with their audience.
 Users love to download these projects as they can immediately start experimenting.

 With Snowtrack you can now go a step further and share the entire project history of your tutorials.
 This way your users can dive into every single step of your tutorial and understand how the project evolved.